SuperOfficeDocs/superoffice-docs/docs/mobile/pocket-crm/install-online.md

 ---
-# This basic template provides core metadata fields for Markdown articles on docs.superoffice.com.

-# Mandatory fields.
-title: install_pocket_online       # (Required) Very important for SEO.
-Intent in a unique string of 43-59 chars including spaces.
+title: Install - online
+uid: install_pocket_online
-description: How to install and configure the CRM Pocket client # (Required) Important for SEO.
-Recommended character length is 115-145 characters including spaces.
+description: How to install and configure the CRM Pocket client
-author: {github-id}             # Your GitHub alias.
+author: {github-id}
 keywords:
-so.topic: howto              # article, howto, reference, concept, guide
+so.topic: howto

-# Optional fields.
-Don't forget to remove # if you need a field.
-so.envir: cloud              # cloud or onsite
+so.envir: cloud
-so.client: pocket            # online, web, win, pocket, or mobile
+so.client: pocket
 ---

 # How to install and configure the CRM Pocket client